Robert Fisk is a journalistic genius—though not because he’s discovered anything new.

 Life imitates art, as Oscar Wilde said, and its hard to not see the bitter irony of the article whose publication in The Independentwas delayed by the al-Qaeda attacks on America.
 Slated for publication on the morning of September 11 was an exhaustively reported article Fisk had written on the 1982 Sabra and Shatila massacre.
 In the nineteen years since the mass killing, he’d discovered an even greater complicity by then-General Ariel Sharon in Beirut slaughter, when 1,700 Palestinian refugees were murdered by Israel’s militia allies under the watch of IDF generals.
 Rather than answering for his crimes, Sharon would become the Prime Minister of Israel by 2001, arguably the most powerful figure in the Middle East.

 The Sabra and Shatila article was delayed by the far timelier World Trade Center Attacks.
-But the two events—separated by almost two decades—were connected in ways that TV pundits, who in wake of the attacks raged about the “hatred of our freedom,” simply chose not to understand.
-It was injustices such as Sabra and Shatila—not to mention the support for countless loathsome dictators, the financial prolongation of wars, the sanctioning of military occupation—that led to the resentment in the Middle East, a volcanic anger whose explosion would finally erupt in a spectacular ball of nihilistic fire above the New York City skyline.
+But the two events—separated by almost two decades—were connected in ways that TV pundits, who in wake of the attacks raged about the “hatred of our freedom,” refused to explore.
+It was injustices such as Sabra and Shatila—not to mention the support for countless loathsome dictators, the financial prolongation of wars, the sanctioning of military occupation—that led to the resentment in the Middle East, a volcanic anger whose explosion would erupt in a spectacular ball of fire above the New York City skyline.